 The breakdown of the demand into recurring EPEI sequences is only possible if operations on the shop floor run smoothly.
 Rush orders, cancellations, changes in demand forecasts, supplier shortages and defect materials may negatively impact operations.
 In traditional manufacturing environments, these events often cause further hiccups and result in daily fire fighting.

 Digital tools such as the WORKERBASE platform distribute information to the involved operators to enable them to react to fluctuations in real-time.
 By pushing an unscheduled rush order into the sequence, parts, processes, and routines need to be adapted to the change.
 In a digitized and agile manufacturing environment, operators, logistics, quality, and all other involved parties receive a notification on a mobile device, telling them how to react to the change.
-The changeover app suite automatically loads the right workinstructions to set up and operate the machines based on the underlying updated sequence.
-The material management app suite automatically initiates the transport order and notifies the logistics operator about additional material supply at the stations.
-Quality controls are automatically updated for the rush order and stored within the quality databases using the quality control app suite.
+Along with the notifications comes the right workinstruction to set up and operate the machines based on the underlying updated sequence.
+The system automatically initiates the transport order and notifies the logistics operator about additional material supply at the stations.
+Quality controls are automatically updated for the rush order and stored within the quality databases.

-Through the combined power of these app-suites rush orders and other causes of production of hiccups can be managed, although EPEI is used to split batches into small sequences.
+Through the combined power of integrated maufactuing apps rush orders and other causes of production of hiccups can be managed, although EPEI is used to split batches into small sequences.